bmtwl/SoftDataDiode/README.md

 <img src="https://github.com/user-attachments/assets/5cb569c6-34cc-4ee4-b7a4-c961714234ce" width="500">
 </p>

-## Soft Data Diode Image Streaming System
+## Soft Data Diode Streaming System

-A secure, one-way video streaming solution that implements a software-based data diode for transmitting web content and RTSP streams to a cloud server without exposing any return path.
+A secure, one-way data streaming solution that implements a software-based data diode for transmitting web content, RTSP streams, vnc sessions and files to a cloud server without exposing any return path.

-This protects the secure service in two ways: it acts as a data diode, never establishing a 2-way communication link, and it also acts as an opto-isolator, transforming all content into a static image to prevent HTML inspection or other unintentional information leakage.
+This protects the secure service in two ways: it acts as a data diode, never establishing a 2-way communication link, and for web and vnc it also acts as an opto-isolator, transforming that content into a static image to prevent interaction, HTML inspection or other unintentional information leakage.

 Even if the receiver cloud server is compromised, there should be no way to move laterally back into the sender's network if the receiver software is all that is installed.